-The latter case, m^n, would be a fully distributed system.
+The latter case, m[^]n, would be a fully distributed system.
 But we noticed before that the cortex seems to be quiet on average-e.g. most V1 cells at any given moment are not firing.
 So maybe the truth is somewhere between, and an object is coded by a small population that is active for an event.
 This is sparse coding.
-We have n units, but an object is represented by the firing of p units, where 1<<n.
+We have n units, but an object is represented by the firing of p units, where 1<n.

 One possible advantage for sparse coding is that neurons that fire the most could mean something like "grandmother", the spread in the pattern of firing could represent uncertainty ("probably grandmother").
 I.e., assume similarity corresponds to cortical distance, then if a few neurons are very active around the "grandmother" lines (and others are quiet), then it is almost certainly grandmother.
 However, if lots of other neurons are also active, although less so, then "well, it might be grandmother".
-See Pouguet et al., (2000) for a discussion of population coding.
+This raises the possibilty that neural populations code for uncertainty as well as central tendencies, such as identity.
+See Pouget et al., (2000) and Knill & Pouget (2004) for a discussion of population coding in terms of representing probability distributions.

 We discussed coding in terms of objects, but the issue is relevant for any kind of information.
 Later we'll talk about sparse coding of images.
 I.e. for any given image, say 256x256 8-bit pixels, what are the properties of V1 coding schemes that represent the image?
 The type of coding interacts with the statistical structure of the set of events to be encoded.
 If images were arbitrary, i.e. any image was equally likely (even TV snow), then we'd require representational space equal to the task (e.g. max representational capacity is 256x256x8 bits, or 2^(256x256x8) possible signals).
 But if there is statistical structure, we could get by with less.
 The space of natural images is much much smaller than 256x256x8 bits (Kersten, 1987).
 Further, it turns out that the Gabor set described in the previous lecture produces a sparse distributed code for natural images.
 (Related to wavelet signal compression methods).
 There is more than one cell activated for any given image, but the number is relatively small.
+Recall the discussion of Olshausen and Field in the previous lecture.